Cyclotron: Advantages and limitations

 The most obvious advantage of a cyclotron over a linear accelerator is that because the same accelerating gap is used many times, it is both more space efficient and more cost efficient; particles can be brought to higher energies in less space, and with less equipment.
 The compactness of the cyclotron reduces other costs as well, such as foundations, radiation shielding, and the enclosing building.
 Cyclotrons have a single electrical driver, which saves both equipment and power costs.
 Furthermore, cyclotrons are able to produce a continuous beam of particles at the target, so the average power passed from a particle beam into a target is relatively high compared to the pulsed beam of a synchrotron.

 However, as discussed above, a constant frequency acceleration method is only possible when the accelerated particles are approximately obeying Newton's laws of motion.
 If the particles become fast enough that relativistic effects become important, the beam becomes out of phase with the oscillating electric field, and cannot receive any additional acceleration.
 The classical cyclotron (constant field and frequency) is therefore only capable of accelerating particles up to a few percent of the speed of light.
 Synchro-, isochronous, and other types of cyclotrons can overcome this limitation, with the tradeoff of increased complexity and cost.

 An additional limitation of cyclotrons is due to space charge effects – the mutual repulsion of the particles in the beam.
 As the amount of particles (beam current) in a cyclotron beam is increased, the effects of electrostatic repulsion grow stronger until they disrupt the orbits of neighboring particles.
 This puts a functional limit on the beam intensity, or the number of particles which can be accelerated at one time, as distinct from their energy.

 Notable examples

+Superconducting cyclotron examples

+A superconducting cyclotron uses superconducting magnets to achieve high magnetic field in a small diameter and with lower power requirements.
+These cyclotrons require a cryostat to house the magnet and cool it to superconducting temperatures.
+Some of these cyclotrons are being built for medical therapy.